 Overview

-In what was a good quarter overall for the publicly traded hospital operators, the midsized urban markets operator Ardent Health bore the brunt of “persistent industry-wide cost pressures, particularly those around professional fees and payer denials.” $ARDT ( 0.0% ) stock was down nearly 36%, trading significantly lower than that of its peers who shared similar sentiments on their calls
+In what was a good quarter overall for the publicly traded hospital operators, the midsized urban markets operator Ardent Health bore the brunt of “persistent industry-wide cost pressures, particularly those around professional fees and payer denials.” $ARDT ( ▼ 2.82% ) stock was down nearly 36% on a major EBITDA downward revision, trading significantly lower than that of its peers who overcame similar professional fee and payer denial headwinds:

 Ardent’s strategy is to be number 1 and 2 in growing “midsized urban markets.”
 It seems like a logical thesis, and I’m interested in tracking their performance over the long run as their peers largely focus on different markets.
-For this quarter, however, I’m curious if some derivative of this strategy caused professional fee growth and payer denials to hit them harder.
+As I discuss in Puts & Takes, I’m curious how much of their underperformance should be attributed to some unexpected derivative of their geographic strategy, their scale (or lack thereof), and issues with management and their ability to execute.

 Quarter highlights: